MatinSH21/Automation-System/README.md

 - Task Management: Create, assign, update, delete tasks for employees
 - Employee Management: Manage employee roles, permissions, and profiles
-- Authentication and Authorization: Using Utilizes a Token-based system, where employees' access is determined by their roles
+- Authentication and Authorization: Utilizes a Token-based system, where employees' access is determined by their roles

 ## Getting Started